MIT-LCP/mimic-website/content/events/bhibsn-challenge.md

 The Challenge is now open for registration!
 Participating teams have one month to carry out a research project using the MIMIC-III database.
 Final submissions must be sent for consideration by noon (PST) on **6 March 2018**.

 - Challenge announced: 5 February 2018
-- Deadline for registration of teams: 1 March 2018 or as space permits (**updated: 4 March 2018**)
+- Deadline for registration of teams: 1 March 2018 or as space permits (**updated: 6 March 2018**)
+- Office hours and help with projects: 6 March 2018 (2.15pm-3.45pm) in Treasure Island F.
-- Deadline for final submission: 6 March 2018 (noon PST)
+- Deadline for final submission: 6 March 2018 (**updated: 7am on Wednesday 7 March!**)
-- Awards and presentations by selected participants: 7 March 2018 (sessions TBC)
+- Challenge Presentations: 7 March 2018 (8.50am-11:35am) in Treasure Island F.
+- Awards: 7 March 2018: 5.50pm.

 ## How can I enter the challenge?